 - There’s high potential for fraud.
 Online payment apps make it easier to purchase goods and services, but that convenience comes with risk.
 Scammers often target consumers and businesses using online payment apps.
 One way is through dummy apps that appear in the online app stores.
 If downloaded, these apps collect a lot of personal information about the user and use it to commit fraud.
 Encourage your customers to use well-known payment apps that are available straight from their legitimate vendors.

-The online payment market is crowded, with all sorts of companies trying to get in on the shift to a cashless society.
-But several online payment apps in particular are dominating the market.
+The online payment market is crowded — all sorts of companies are trying to get in on the shift to a cashless society.
+But several online payment apps in particular, including Apple Pay and Google Pay, are dominating the market.

-PayPal: With more than 300 million users and 3.7 billion transactions as of the second quarter of 2020, PayPal is a popular online payment app for consumers in the U.S. and abroad.
-Just like Apple Pay, PayPal is free to use and accept, but you'll pay the normal rates on credit and debit transactions.
+- PayPal: With more than 435 million users and $376.5 billion in total payment volume as of the second quarter of 2023, PayPal is a popular online payment app for consumers in the U.S. and abroad.
+Just like Apple Pay, PayPal is free to use and accept, but you’ll pay the normal rates on credit and debit transactions.
 PayPal also enables businesses to send invoices through its online platform.

-Cash App: Formerly known as Square, the company's Cash App has more than 30 million active users, 7.5 million of whom use it daily.
+- Cash App: Formerly known as Square, the company’s Cash App has more than 45.5 million active users and is projected to grow at an average rate of 7.7 percent a year through 2027.
+It is used by 39 percent of consumers aged 18 to 29.
 There are limits on the number of sales you can accept monthly.

-Venmo: Owned by PayPal, this is a popular peer-to-peer payment app that counts 70 million users.
-There are no fees to use or accept Venmo; like its parent company, it just charges transaction rates as if the payment were via credit or debit card.
+- Venmo: Owned by PayPal, this is a popular peer-to-peer payment app that counts nearly 90 million users.
+There are no fees to use or accept Venmo; like its parent company, it charges transaction rates as if the payment were via credit or debit card.
 You get paid instantly when a customer uses Venmo.

-- Google Pay: Google Pay was rebranded in 2018 and, as of November 2020, has about 100 million users in 30 countries who use it every month.
-Google Pay works with Android devices and for anyone with a Gmail account.
+- Google Pay: Google Pay has about 150 million users worldwide with 25.3 million in the U.S. Google Pay works with Android devices and for anyone with a Gmail account.
 You can also use it to send and receive business invoices.
 Payments you accept through the app incur the typical rate for card-not-present transactions.